-The role of the ROC staff is to advise on, receive, review and process all applications submitted by prospective DIFC registrants seeking to establish a presence in the DIFC in accordance with the Companies Law, the General Partnership Law, the Limited Liability Partnership Law, or the Limited Partnership Law, the Non Profit Incorporated Organisations Law or the Foundations Law, and the implementing regulations applicable thereto.
+The role of the ROC staff is to advise on, receive, review, and process all applications submitted by prospective DIFC registrants seeking to establish a presence in DIFC in accordance with the Companies Law, the General Partnership Law, the Limited Liability Partnership Law, or the Limited Partnership Law, the Non-Profit Incorporated Organisations Law or the Foundations Law, and the implementing regulations applicable thereto.

 Under the Companies Law, a prospective registrant may seek to establish the following companies limited by shares:

 - A Private Company (LTD); or,

 - A branch office of a pre-existing foreign company (Recognised Company).

 - A party may also seek to transfer the incorporation of an existing company to DIFC from another jurisdiction (Continued Company).

 Under the Limited Liability Partnership Law a prospective registrant may seek to establish:

 - A Limited Liability Partnership (LLP); or